unverbuggt/mkdocs-encryptcontent-plugin/README.md

 Related to [issue #12](https://github.com/CoinK0in/mkdocs-encryptcontent-plugin/issues/12)

 If Arithmatex markdown extension is detected in your markdown extensions to improve math equations rendering, reload renderer after decryption process.
-If the Arithmatex markdown extension is not correctly detected, you can force it by adding `arithmatex: True` on the plugin configuration or set False to disable detection.
+If the Arithmatex markdown extension is not correctly detected, you can force the detection by adding `arithmatex: True` on the plugin configuration or set `arithmatex: False` to disable this feature.

 When enable, the following part of the template is add to force math equations rendering on decrypted content.